an-karn/Beergame-using-Python-Django/README.md

 - registration for student
 - game and instructor models
 ### Features added on this sprint:
- - added freeze/unfreeze functionality
+ - added freeze/unfreeze game on instructor dashboard
- - entering game with email and game_id
+ - added enter game with email and game_id for players/students
  - extended game, student and instructor model
  - added template for game page
  - updated .gitignore file for .py files